aldinh777/potatoheadshot/README.md

 - Extreme Hot Potato
 - Lava Potato

-It will give a lot bad effects if you eat it
+It will give a lot bad effects when eaten

 Have various effect when placed on block